gregbkr/kubernetes-ansible-logging-monitoring/README.md

 Access the gui: http://any_minion_node_ip:30090

 Go to status > target : you should see only some green.
-If you got some "context deadline exceeded" or "getsockopt connection refused", you will have to open firewall rule between the nodes.
-For exemple in security group k8s, you need to open 9100 and 10255.
+*If you got some "context deadline exceeded" or "getsockopt connection refused", you will have to open firewall rule between the nodes.
+For exemple in security group k8s, you need to open 9100 and 10255.*

-Try a query: "node_memmory_active" > Execute > Graph --> you should see 2 lines representing both nodes.
+Try a query: "node_memory_Active" > Execute > Graph --> you should see 2 lines representing both nodes.

 ![prometheus.jpg](https://github.com/gregbkr/kubernetes-ansible-logging-monitoring/raw/master/media/prometheus.JPG)